John Gainsford: Rugby career

 Gainsford made his debut for Western Province at the age of 19.

+He did have a break from Province when he was working for an insurance company and was sent to Beaufort West to open a branch there.
+In 1962 and 1963 he played for South Western Districts along with Dave Stewart who was in Carnarvon.

+Gainsford was a Province man through and through.
+He played for them 46 times, which was a vast number in those days, and he played from 1958 to 1967 without being dropped.
+He was the Province captain in 1966 when they won the Currie Cup.

+He wore a Springbok jersey more often than a Province jersey - 71 times in a career that included 33 Tests.
+When he was dropped against France in 1967, Syd Nomis took his place.
+When Gainsford heard the news on the radio, he immediately sent Nomis a telegram: "Say I'm sad, man, say I'm glad, man.
+Have a great game.”

 Nice Guys Come Second is the title of his autobiography- and that says it all about both the man and the player.
 Winners take all, was his approach to rugby, and Doc Craven said about him, “John was one who never apologised for his belief that rugby was played to be won.”

 He would attack with great determination and, with his physical power and blistering speed for a big man of over six feet tall, his opponents found it a daunting task to contain him.
 Quick off the mark, Gainsford could burst past the inside of his opponent or fly past him on the outside break, leaving him hopelessly stranded.

 Teammate H.O. de Villiers said of him, “John’s speed, brawn and exceptional elusiveness for a man his size were major assets, but I think the real strength of the man was his almost arrogant confidence and his incredibly powerful competitive drive.
 He believed there was nobody better than him and simply made it his business to transform that belief into reality.”

 International rugby career

 Before making his international debut, Gainsford was chosen for the Junior Springbok tour to the Argentine in 1959.
 He scored 6 tries on the Junior Springbok tour, and in the following year, he made his Springbok debut against Scotland in Port Elizabeth.
 From April 1960 to July 1967, South Africa played a total of 34 International matches.
 Gainsford participated in 33 of these tests, missing only one through injury.
-This was against Ireland at Newlands in 1961.He scored two tries during the 1962 British Lions tour that contributed to South Africa's 3-0 series victory.
+This was against Ireland at Newlands in 1961.
+He scored two tries during the 1962 British Lions tour that contributed to South Africa's 3-0 series victory.
 He scored a total of 24 points for the national team.
 Gainsford played his last test in 1967, in Johannesburg against the visiting French team.
 He scored eight test tries and held the record of 33 Tests during his retirement.